Skip to main content

 Growth Hormone Peptide Therapy a Supportive Strategy

 Peptide therapies represent another frontier in metabolic optimization.
-These are not direct hormone replacements but rather signaling molecules that stimulate the body’s own production of from the pituitary gland.
+These are not direct hormone replacements but rather signaling molecules that stimulate the body’s own production of growth hormone from the pituitary gland.
 This approach is considered a more physiological way to enhance GH levels, working in harmony with the body’s natural feedback loops.

 The combination of Ipamorelin and CJC-1295 is a widely used and effective peptide protocol.
 When used together, they create a strong, sustained release of growth hormone.
 This increase in GH can lead to several metabolic benefits: